Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Meals included: Breakfast, lunch.

-Inca Trail trek to Machu Picchu
+Day 3: 2-day Inca Trail trek to Machu Picchu

 Our team will pick you up from your hotel and transfer you to the station.
 The train trip from Ollantaytambo to KM104 is spectacular, with phenomenal views of snow-capped mountains and the river we follow, the Urubamba.
-We pass farmer's fields and small villages as we descend the Sacred Valley.
+We pass farmers' fields and small villages as we descend the Sacred Valley.
 The flora slowly transforms from verdant pastures to lush jungle, overflowing with orchids and ferns.

 Chachabamba ruins